 Can I refund to a different payment method?

 Yes.
 You can choose any available refund method regardless of how the customer originally paid.
-For example, if they paid by card but want cash back, that’s fine — the system records both for your records.
+For example, if they paid by card but want cash back, that’s fine — both are recorded for your records.

 Will the refund show on the customer's record?